gatsbyjs/gatsby-graphql-toolkit/README.md

 Note: This is **not** a source plugin by itself, but it helps [writing custom GraphQL source plugins][1] by providing a set of convenience tools and conventions.

+## Important Note

+⚠️ This is a temporary repository.
+We're working on a better "swiss army knife" solution which will mean that this toolkit will eventually be deprecated and replaced by a better package.

 ## Installation

 ```shell